FIVE MOST SURPRISING FINDS

 The Racial Disparity Data

-The racial dimensions of the cash bail system have been documented with a rigor that leaves no room for ambiguity.
-Stephen Demuth and Darrell Steffensmeier, in their analysis of federal court data published in Social Problems (2004), found that Black defendants receive bail amounts that are approximately 35% higher than white defendants charged with the same offenses, controlling for criminal history, offense severity, and other legally relevant factors.
+The racial dimensions of cash bail have been documented with a rigor that leaves no room for doubt.
+Stephen Demuth and Darrell Steffensmeier, in their analysis of federal court data published in Social Problems (2004), found that Black defendants receive bail amounts roughly 35% higher than white defendants charged with the same offenses.
+They controlled for criminal history, offense severity, and other legally relevant factors.
 This is not a gap that can be explained by differences in the cases.
 It is a gap that can only be explained by the race of the person standing before the judge.

 The Price of Race in Bail Amounts